+No patches of mangrove trees occur in the coastline of Noveleta and Cavite City where reclamation island C is located.
+Even then, a proactive approach shall be adopted by the Proponent.
 To support the protection and conservation of nearby mangrove areas, the Proponent shall include in its environmental protection management a mangrove reforestation program in suitable area/s, in coordination with the fisherfolks' association.
 Also, there will absolutely be no cutting of mangrove anywhere in the area.

 Mangrove species already occurring in nearby coastlines shall be used in the enrichment planting such as: Avicennia marina and Avicennia officinalis.
-The location shall be in the existing mangrove patch in the estuary of Ligtong River.
+The location shall either be in the existing mangrove patch in the estuary of Ligtong River or in other areas as may be recommended by the LGUs or the fisherfolks.

-Ensuring fishing boat navigation to fishing grounds and into the Rosario Fish Port
+Ensuring Fishing Boat Navigation to Fishing Grounds and into the Rosario Fish Port